What is conjunctivitis?

 How is bacterial conjunctivitis treated?

-Many cases of bacterial conjunctivitis resolve spontaneously within 5 to 14 days.
+Many cases of bacterial conjunctivitis resolve spontaneously within 5–14 days.
 Antibiotics may shorten the course if given before day 6.
 Chloramphenicol 0.5% eye drops or framycetin 0.5% eye drops can be used.
 Complete the course, then throw out the used bottle.
 Warning: chloramphenicol and framycetin can cause severe contact allergic dermatitis.

-Gonorrhoeal and chlamydial infections require systemic antibiotic treatment.
+Gonorrhoea and chlamydia require systemic antibiotic treatment.
 Hyperacute bacterial conjunctivitis requires hospitalisation for systemic and topical therapy.
 Keratitis and perforation can occur.

 Patients should be educated about hygiene measures to reduce the spread of the infection.